theouterlimitz/Python-Audio-Mastering/README.md

 # Python Audio Mastering Tool

-A command-line Python script to apply basic mastering effects to audio files.
-This tool allows you to process your DJ mixes or other audio tracks to enhance their sound with equalization, compression, and normalization, right from the terminal.
+A robust, command-line Python script to apply a full mastering chain to your audio files.
+This tool allows you to process large DJ mixes or other audio tracks efficiently, enhancing their sound with professional-grade equalization, compression, and LUFS loudness normalization.

 ## Features

+-   **Robust Chunk-Based Processing:** Handles audio files of any size without running out of memory by processing them in manageable 30-second chunks.
+-   **LUFS Loudness Normalization:** Target professional, streaming-ready loudness levels (e.g., -14 LUFS for Spotify) for consistent volume and punch without digital clipping.
--   **Multi-band Equalization:** Adjust bass, mids, presence, and treble frequencies.
+-   **Multi-band Equalization:** Manually adjust bass, mids, presence, and treble frequencies to shape your sound.
 -   **Genre Presets:** Instantly apply EQ curves tailored for genres like Techno, Pop, Dubstep, and Rock.
--   **Dynamic Range Compression:** Glue your mix together and increase perceived loudness.
+-   **Dynamic Range Compression:** Glue your mix together, control dynamics, and increase perceived loudness.
--   **Normalization:** Bring your track up to a standard commercial loudness without clipping.
--   **Safe Processing:** Uses 32-bit float processing and a soft limiter to prevent digital clipping and artifacts.
+-   **Safe Final Limiting:** A soft limiter at the end of the chain catches any stray peaks, guaranteeing a clean, artifact-free master.

 ## Requirements

 Before running the script, you need to have Python 3 and the following dependencies installed.

-1.  **Python Libraries:** Install them using pip:
+1.  **Python Libraries:** Install them all with one command using pip:
     ```bash
-    pip install pydub scipy numpy
+    pip install pydub scipy numpy pyloudnorm tqdm
     ```

 2.  **FFmpeg:** `pydub` requires FFmpeg for handling different audio formats like MP3 and WAV.
-You can install it on your system using your package manager.
     -   **On Debian/Ubuntu:**
         ```bash
         sudo apt update && sudo apt install ffmpeg